pgreene/demo-app/README.md

 # demo-app

+## How to Deploy:

+* Clone this repo.
-How to Deploy: Make a change then:
+* Make a change to any file.
+* Then commit and push your changes.

 ```
 git add .